volcengine/verl/.github/PULL_REQUEST_TEMPLATE.md

 ### What does this PR do?

 > Add **concise** overview of what this PR aims to achieve or accomplish.
-Reference related GitHub issues and PRs that help review.
+Reference related GitHub issues and PRs that help with the review.

 ### Checklist Before Starting